mickfuzz/dyne_docs/src/terminal/docs/17-exit-status.md

     $ echo $?
     127

-Another exit status to which attention should be drawn is \"permission denied\", usually the code 126.
+Another exit status to which attention should be drawn is "permission denied", usually the code 126.
 When you encounter this value, it may be worth enhancing the level of attention.
 The command you are trying to execute requires permissions you do not have.
 There are some frequent cases.